 One of the many things you should consider is the statute of limitations; for personal injury lawsuits against a government entity, you only have a limited amount of time as compared to the typical lawsuit.
 Depending on where you are, you may only have between 30 and 120 days after the injury to file the lawsuit.
-In the state of Alabama, plaintiffs should file a claim within six months of the accident.
+In the state of Tennessee, plaintiffs should file a claim within six months of the accident.
 This applies to claims against the municipality, and for county you only have 1 year after the accident.

 There are many ways that your personal injury claim of lawsuit against a government entity may be denied or dismissed, therefore it is always wiser to err on the safe side and hire an injury lawyer.
 Because of the differences and complicated nature of a personal injury, it would be better to have legal counsel to guide and represent your case in court.